mhallerud/multiplex_wormhole/docs/index.md

 | ...           | ...                  | ...                |

-The [create_in_templates](https://github.com/mhallerud/multiplex_wormhole/blob/main/src/scripts/create_in_templates.R) R script can be used to create this file using VCF and FASTA as inputs.
+The [create_in_templates](https://github.com/mhallerud/multiplex_wormhole/blob/main/src/multiplex_wormhole/create_in_templates.R) R script can be used to create this CSV from VCF and FASTA inputs.
+R dependencies include vcfR for VCF handling and openPrimeR for defining primer binding regions.
 The R script handles two input types:

 * *de novo*: Matches formatting output of *de novo* Stacks pipeline with FASTA created by `populations --fasta-loci`.
 Assumes the VCF 'CHROM' field matches the FASTA sequence headers with a set prefix such as "CLocus_".